Frequently Asked Questions about DENARASE® & DENARASE® High Salt

 How can we detect residual DENARASE® enzymes in our process?

-DENARASE® and DENARASE® High Salt are both derived from the Serratia marcescens endonuclease and differ only in a few amino acids.
-Therefore, both enzymes can be detected using the same commercially available Serratia marcescens endonuclease ELISA Kits such as our DENARASE® ELISA Kit.
+DENARASE® and DENARASE® High Salt are both derived from the Serratia marcescens endonuclease and differ in only a few amino acids.
+Therefore, both enzymes can be detected using the same commercially available Serratia marcescens endonuclease ELISA kits including the DENARASE® ELISA Kit.
+As the DENARASE® ELISA Kit only contains a standard solution for the wild-type enzyme, a correction factor of 1.46 needs to be applied for readings with DENARASE® High Salt.
+Alternatively, you can generate a standard solution for DENARASE® High Salt.

 How can we quantify residual DENARASE® and DENARASE® High Salt?